himanshu-pixel/TodoListByReact/README.md

-# Getting Started with Create React App
+# Getting Started with TodoList.com App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped by Himanshu Kushwaha Deploment of  the projetc on netlify : https://todolistwithreactbykhiman.netlify.app/

+## Project Overview
+A simple project created by react where you can add your todo list

 ## Available Scripts